GeoAnalytics/Getting_and_Cleaning_data_Raviproject/CodeBook.md

 - 'README.txt'

-Please refer to the original 'README' textfile to get further details on each item listed above.
+Please refer to the original 'README' textfile from the UCI dataset folder to get further details on each item listed above.

 ### Project source code